gitgik/distributed-system-design/designing_youtube_or_netflix.md

 To resolve this issue, **any busy server in one location can redirect a client to a less busy server in the same cache location.** We can use dynamic HTTP redirections for this scenario.

 But the use of redirections also has its drawbacks.
-Since our service tries to lad balance locally, it leads to multiple redirections if the host
+Since our service tries to lad balance locally, it leads to multiple other redirections when the host that receives the redirection can't serve the video.
+Also, redirection requires the client to make additional HTTP request; it also leads to higher delays before the video starts playing.

+## 10. Cache
+Our service should push its content closer to the user using a large number of geographically distributed video cache servers.

+We can introduce a cache for metadata servers to cache hot DB rows.
+Using Memcache to cache the data and Application servers before hitting the DB ca quickly check if the cache has the desired rows.

+Least Frequently Used(LRU) can be a reasonable cache eviction policy (to remove videos that shouldn't be cached) for our system.
+Under this policy, discard the least recently viewed row first.

+#### How can we build more intelligent cache?
+If we go with the 80-20 rule,
+> 20% of daily read volume comes from videos generating 80% of traffic.
+This means that certain videos are so popular the majority of people view them.

+Therefore, we can try caching 20% of daily read volume of videos and metadata.